giangtn95-ai/scrape-alibaba-products-to-pdf-google-chrome-extension/README.md

 **Step 3:** Install on **Chrome / Edge**
 Open your browser and type **chrome://extensions/** in the address bar.

-In the top-right corner, toggle the** "Developer mode"** switch to ON.
+In the top-right corner, toggle the **Developer mode** switch to ON.

 Click the **"Load unpacked"** button that appears in the top-left.